Unvaccinated child dies from flu in Florida

 Inside the lab that creates the flu shotOct.
 16, 201801:43

-The 2017-2018 season, which was at or above the CDC's epidemic threshold, was responsible for the deaths of approximately 80,000 people, including 180 children, according to the CDC.
+The 2017-18 season was responsible for the deaths of approximately 80,000 people, including 180 children, according to the CDC.

-The number of flu deaths in adults is often estimated due to the volume of cases, and while deaths in children are reported to departments of health, they are not always precise due to influenza not always being listed as the primary cause of death.
+The number of flu deaths in adults is estimated because of the volume of cases, and while deaths in children are reported to departments of health, they are not always precise because influenza is not always being listed as the primary cause of death.

-Surgeon General Dr. Jerome Adams said of the children reported to have died from the flu last year, most were unvaccinated.
+The surgeon general, Dr. Jerome Adams, said most of the children reported to have died from the flu last year had not been vaccinated.

 In Florida alone last flu season, it was determined that nearly 9,000 adults died from pneumonia and influenza and eight influenza-related pediatric deaths were reported, according to the state's Department of Health.
 None of the children who died in the state had received flu vaccinations.